hegde-atri/ros2-docker/README.md

 # Windows

+> [!NOTE]
 > Docker Desktop doesn't support GPU acceleration properly.

+The instructions here are a bit unclear at the moment due to not being able to test it on everysinglde different type of hardware.

+1. First clone this repository onto your computer to a location of your choice
+2. Please update the windows.ps1 file in the download to have the the location to where you cloned the repository for `ROS2_DOCKER_ENV`
+3. OPTIONAL: In `windows.ps1`, make sure the correct docker-compose file name is used  in `ROS2_DOCKER_COMPOSE_START_COMMAND` if you have Intel or Nvidia graphics.
-Please amend windows.ps1 to use the correct docker-compose file and import it using `. .\windows.ps1`.
+4. Import the file using `. .\windows.ps1`.
 Then run `ROS2` to see the command list.

+> [!WARNING]
+> Intel and Nvidia variants of the windows docker-compose files are not tested.
+Please open an issue if you run into any errors.

 # Setting up VSCode (Optional)